ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 - Introduced the `time:Civil` record to represent the localized time.
 - Added necessary APIs to do time generation, manipulations, and conversions.

-Steps for migration from the previous version to the current version are listed [here](https://github.com/ballerina-platform/ballerina-standard-library/issues/1079).
+Steps for migration from the previous version to the current version are listed [in this issue](https://github.com/ballerina-platform/ballerina-standard-library/issues/1079).

 #### Cache Package Updates